 Challenge #3: Unsupportive bosses or returning to a male dominated industry

 Even if the workplace has facilities that accommodate to working mothers, many companies have not implemented flexible hours for their employees.
 It’s important to have employers who are pro-family; to foster a company culture that is empathetic to the needs of mothers returning to work after birth.

 Solution: Speak up

 Sometimes, bosses do not know the benefits and importance of breastfeeding.
 They could also be unaware of the needs of a working mother.
 Play your part by voicing your struggles and letting them know about the benefits of breastfeeding.
-Maintain an open and honest communication with your supervisors.
+Maintain open and honest communication with your supervisors.
 If a flexible work arrangement is in place, ensure that your performance and productivity remain consistent.

 Need help to talk to your supervisor?

 U Family, an NTUC initiative, is the voice for working families.
-They advocate the building of strong and happy families by championing pro-family measures at the community and workplaces.
-U Family started the Project Liquid Gold to raise awareness of the importance of breastfeeding, to advocate for more support for new mothers who are returning to work after their maternity leave.
+They advocate the building of strong and happy families by championing pro-family measures in the community and workplaces.
+U Family started Project Liquid Gold to raise awareness of the importance of breastfeeding and to advocate for more support for new mothers who are returning to work after their maternity leave.

 #4 Colleagues who are not aware

-Getting the weird looks from your colleagues when you go for all these ‘breaks’ during the day?
+Getting weird looks from your colleagues when you go for all these ‘breaks’ during the day?
 Without proper communication, they may misunderstand your frequent ‘breaks’ as something else.
 This may lead to unwanted tension and unhappiness.